libing-milly/covey.town/README.md

 The app with new features is currently deployed at `https://lucid-thompson-d73d99.netlify.app/`.
 The frontend git repository can be accessed at `https://github.com/libing-milly/covey.town`.
 No modification is made to the original backend in the `services/roomService` directory.
 Instead, we have our backend under `services/userService` directory.
+The userService backend is also deployed at `https://secure-anchorage-87188.herokuapp.com/`.
-To deploy the app with the new feature, you will need a mongoDB account.
+To deploy the app with the new feature locally, you will need a mongoDB account.

 ### Additional steps to set up the backend